Representations of the elliptic affine Hecke algebras: Introduction

 \subsection{Acknowledgements}

 Most of the ideas in this paper are rooted in \cite{GKV95}.
-The main theorem in this paper could in principle have appeared in {\it loc. cit.}.
-We would like to express our gratitude to Eric Vasserot for numerous times of discussions without which this paper could not have come into being.
-We thank Marc Levine, Valerio Toledano Laredo, and Yaping Yang for helpful discussions and correspondences.
-We are grateful to Eyal Markman for helps with the proof of Theorem~\ref{thm:Higgs}.
+Theorem~\ref{thm:Intro_Main}, which is the main theorem in our \S~\ref{sec:ellHecke} and \ref{sec:iso}, could in principle have appeared in {\it loc. cit.}.
+We would like to express our gratitude to Eric Vasserot for numerous times of discussions and for sharing his insights into Section~\ref{sec:torsion_points}.
+We thank Marc Levine, Ivan Mirkovi\'c, Valerio Toledano Laredo, and Yaping Yang for helpful discussions and correspondences.
+We thank Eyal Markman for helps with the proof of Theorem~\ref{thm:Higgs}.
+We are grateful to an anonymous referee for carefully reading the manuscript and making very helpful suggestions.
 During the preparation of this paper, the first named author was financially supported by Fondation Sciences Math\'ematiques de Paris and Centre National de la Recherche Scientifique; The second named author was supported by Vladimir Chernousov and Stefan Gille, and also by PIMS.
-This project was conceived when both authors were visiting the Max-Planck-Institut f\"ur Mathematik.
+This project was conceived when both authors were visiting the Max-Planck-Institut f\"ur Mathematik in 2014.
+During the revision of the paper, the first named author was supported by the Australian Research Council via the award DE190101222.